 The rights and restrictions attached to Shares may be modified from time to time, subject to the provisions of the Articles of Association.
-Any changes to the Articles of Association will require a resolution of the general meeting of shareholders, as further described in Section 11.2 | Meetings of shareholders below.
+Any changes to the Articles of Association will require a resolution of the general meeting of shareholders, as further described in Section 11.2 below.